Distortion coefficients of the $\alpha$-Grushin plane: Geometry of the alpha -Grushin plane

-When we look at the the geodesics of $\mathbb{G}_\alpha$, we observe three types of behaviours: the straight lines corresponding to an initial covector $v_0 = 0$; the geodesics for which $x_0 = 0$ (called singular or Grushin points); and those for which $x_0 \neq 0$ (called Riemannian points).
-In this section, we investigate the cut locii and the cut times of the $\alpha$-Grushin plane.
+When we look at the the geodesics of $\mathds{G}_\alpha$, we observe three types of behaviours: the straight horizontal lines corresponding to an initial covector with $v_0 = 0$; the geodesics for which $x_0 = 0$ (called \textit{singular} or \textit{Grushin points}); and those for which $x_0 \neq 0$ (called \textit{Riemannian points}).
+In this section, we investigate the \textit{sub-Riemannian cut loci} and \textit{times} of the $\alpha$-Grushin plane.
 The techniques used here were developed in \cite[Section 3.2]{agrachevcut}, \cite[Appendix A]{rizzicut} and \cite[Section 13.5]{comprehensivesubr}.

-The case when $v_0 = 0$ is trivial: the corresponding geodesic is a straight line and is length-minimizing for all times.
+The case when $v_0 = 0$ is trivial: the corresponding geodesic is a straight horizontal line and is length-minimising for all times.
 Its cut locus is empty and its cut time is infinite.